jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Sundara.md

 Sometime later, while the group deals with a separate, but equally life-threatening problem, Sundara and Allara have a moment to talk.
 Sundara wants to confirm she is free from any possible [[Phaerimm]] sickness, Allara scans her and still senses traces of aberration within her.

-Sundara invites Solonor for dinner at Barrowmoor Manor, their first meeting since she was sent to Ironford Prison.
-They reconcile.
-Solonor admitting that he hesitated before sending her to prison and knows that he can be cold and calculating and Sundara admitting that she has always felt pulled to him even when she was angry about what he had done.
+Sundara invites Solonor for dinner at Barrowmoor Manor, their first meeting since she was sent to Ironford Prison and they reconcile.
+Solonor admitting that he hesitated before sending her to prison and knows that he can be cold and calculating and Sundara admits that she has always felt pulled to him even when she was angry about what he had done.
 He tells her that she is more powerful and has a destiny greater than she can imagine.
+She retreats to him again after becoming angry with Varrick.
+He tells her that he will soon need her help at his side.

 ### Description and Characteristics
 Elf with short black hair and black and gold geometric markings on her face, neck, and arms.